Is 3DMark compatible with Windows 10?

 If you still can't get your key to work, please send us an email and include a photo or scan of the key if it was printed on paper and tell us where you got it so we can assist further.

 Note that the annual licenses of 3DMark Professional Edition (3DM-TICFT-YYYYY-YYYYY-YYYYY-YYYYY) unlock all tests and features, including Time Spy and Port Royal upgrades.
-Professional Edition users with a perpetual license (3DM-PICF-YYYYY-YYYYY-YYYYY-YYYYY) will need to purchase an annual license if they want to unlock these additional test.
+Professional Edition users with a perpetual license (3DM-PICF-YYYYY-YYYYY-YYYYY-YYYYY) will need to purchase an annual license if they want to unlock these additional tests.

 "Registering a professional licence requires an internet connection."